 John Medina, a leading authority on brain study and founding director of two brain research institutes, says that sleep requirement of humans depends on so many variables that it’s difficult to arrive at a single number.
 To quote him from his book Brain Rules:

 After all of these centuries of experience with sleep, we still don’t know how much of the stuff [sleep] people actually need.
 Generalizations don’t work.
-When you dig deep into the data on humans, what you find is not remarkable uniformity but remarkable individuality [emphasis mine].
+When you dig deep into the data on humans, what you find is not remarkable uniformity but remarkable individuality.

-That’s likely the reason why the panel has recommended a range and further stretched it by prescribing danger zones.
+Variability of sleeping hours from individuals to individuals is likely the reason why the panel has recommended a range – and not a specific number – and further stretched it by prescribing danger zones.

 So, for example, if you’re a 15-year-old, you need 8-10 hours of sleep per day.
 (Looks high, right?)
 If you stretch the two limits by an hour, you’re still within the sustenance zone.
 But if you’re sleeping outside the sustenance zone (represented by faded orange color in the above chart), then you’re leading an unhealthy, unsustainable life that will adversely affect your performance.